shalu812/Swiggy_WebScrapping_and_DataVisualization/README.md

 Link of the website: https://www.swiggy.com/restaurants/cm-briyani-manapakkam-chennai-19205

-**CSV file information:** The above csv file having the data which i have scrapped from the website
+**CSV file information:** The above csv file having the data which I have scrapped from the website